edinabwari/Data_Science_For_Everyone_Projects/Week _1_Projects/Week_1_Project_1.md

   The model will rely on the feedback loop process since it will enable me to continuously enhance and refine the model.
 It makes sure the model is in line with the facts and specifications of the real world and is flexible enough to change with the times.
-  Feedback loops also aid in spotting and fixing any problems like bias or overfitting that might

-   not be obvious in the early phases of development.
+  Feedback loops also aid in spotting and fixing any problems like bias or overfitting that mightnot be obvious in the early phases of development.
 ---